MinaRashad/CRYPTO/README.md

           atbash('Hello World') => "SVOOL DLIOW"
           atbash('SVOOL DLIOW', false) => 'HELLO WORLD'

-## simpleShiftVigenere:
+## simple-Shift-Vigenere:
   simpleShiftVigenere(msg,keys,isEncrypt [optional]) : isEncrypt default value is true if false it will decrypt instead

-  simpleShiftVigenere is a more safier version of caeser , It takes more that one key, then shifts each character with it after keys run out it reuses them.
+  simpleShiftVigenere is a more safier version of caeser , It takes more than one key, then shifts each character with it after keys run out it reuses them.

           simpleShiftVigenere('hello World' , [5,11,0,0,13]) => 'MPLLB HORYI'
           simpleShiftVigenere('MPLLB HORYI' , [5,11,0,0,13],false) => 'HELLO WORLD'

+## auto-Key-Vigenere:
+  autoKeyVigenere(msg, keys, isEncrypt [optional]) : isEncrypt default value is true if false it will decrypt instead

+  auto-Key-Vigenere is the one of the safest cyphers . autoKeyVigenere , like simpleShift , Take more than one key but instead of repeating Keys, It uses the Original message as a key.
+  **Then It return it as some blocks of length of 4 as an extra layar of security which means decrypted text can be unreadable if you do not know what to look for**

+          autoKeyVigenere('Super Secret Message',[12,4,0,16]) => ' EYPU JMTG IWXO VWLM KW'
+          autoKeyVigenere( 'EYPU JMTG IWXO VWLM KW',[12,4,0,16],false) => 'SUPE RSEC RETM ESSA GE'

 # Hashes:
 ## 32bit Integer: